awesomeshield/awesomeshield.github.io/content/tutorials/buzzer/text.md

 # Buzzer

 The buzzer is a simple speaker.
-It can make a tone.
+It can make sounds, and you can use it to make music.

 ***